kybernetikos/goshawkjs/README.md

-# goshawkjs
+# goshawkdb

-GoshawkJS is a javascript client for goshawkdb that works in node or the browser.
+GoshawkDb is a javascript client for goshawkdb that works in node or the browser.

 Dev only links:
 * [Doc](https://rawgit.com/kybernetikos/goshawkjs/master/doc/index.html)